Handling Holiday Stress: Body Image, Food, and Drinks

 How to Face Food Fears Around the Holidays

 “As best as you can, set yourself up to succeed,” Nassar suggested.
-This may look different for everyone, depending on a person’s unique triggers and stage of recovery.
+This may look different for everyone, depending on each person’s unique triggers and stage of recovery.
 Think through what triggers your anxieties about food, and get creative to find solutions.

 If you are visiting another person’s house for the holidays, you may be worried that nothing they have will fit your plan for recovery.
 For example, you may not yet be ready to dive into pies and cookies just yet.
 Ask the host if you can bring a dish to share, then prepare something that you feel comfortable eating.
-This can allow you to bond over food, which is a big part of the holidays, without going too far outside your current comfort zone.
+This can allow you to bond with others over food, which is a big part of the holidays, without going too far outside your current comfort zone.

 Coping with Rude Comments About Weight or Food Consumption

 Making comments about the size of someone’s body or the amount of food they consume can be triggering in many ways.
-While many people have learned to avoid such things, some have missed the memo.
+While many people have learned to avoid such things, others have missed the memo.

 “Shrink, comply, and back away,” Nassar explained.
 “Attack back.
 Or define ourselves in response.”